All SJMC majors must complete the Requirements for SJMC Majors. In addition, Magazine and Brand Media majors must complete the courses outlined below.

-Required Magazine Media Courses
+Required Magazine and Brand Media Courses

 - JMC 63 Video for Journalists – Use of video technology to communicate effectively in a journalistic environment, with emphasis on field production.
 Identification of stories best-suited to video storytelling; basic principles of video storytelling and creation of a compelling narrative; operation of a variety of video cameras and of non-linear video editing software; technical and artistic fundamentals for gathering and editing audio and video; writing specifically for the ear and eye; preparation of video stories for web presentation; on-camera presentation; and use of video as a marketing and branding tool.
 Pre-req: JMC 54 and JMC 31.